hashicorp/terraform-provider-aws/website/docs/r/elasticache_global_replication_group.html.markdown

 The following arguments are supported:

+* `automatic_failover_enabled` - (Optional) Specifies whether read-only replicas will be automatically promoted to read/write primary if the existing primary fails.
+  When creating, by default the Global Replication Group inherits the automatic failover setting of the primary replication group.
 * `cache_node_type` - (Optional) The instance class used.
   See AWS documentation for information on [supported node types](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/CacheNodes.SupportedTypes.html) and [guidance on selecting node types](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/nodes-select-size.html).